intel/cloud-streaming/doc/tcae.md

 **Client**

 Any client application that is capable of generating TCAE feedback may be used.
-Here, the client application `gawebrtcclient.exe` provided with the Windows CG stack is leveraged.
+Here, the client application `webrtc-client.exe` provided with the Windows CG stack is leveraged.

 This app uses Intel Graphics Hardware accelerated decoding capabilities